isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

 <img src="/wireframe.png">

 <h3 class="afterImg">Front-End</h3>
 <p class="body">Despite my confidence that I could finish the application within 36 hours, I knew compromises had to be made.
 For example, I focused on developing a desktop version of the product, sacrificing a mobile-first approach and responsiveness.
 In retrospect, utilizing a preprocessor such as Sass would have increased my productivity with styling.
-Though, given that I was both the designer and the front-end engineer, I ensured a cohesive look and feel across the product.
+Though, given that I was both the designer and the front-end engineer, I prioritized a cohesive look and feel across the product.
 </p>
 <img src="/result.png">